 2. Brooklyn Bridge Park

 There is no better place in the city to watch the sunset over Manhattan than Brooklyn Bridge Park.
-It simply has the best, and most iconic, view of Lower Manhattan.
-Although the skyscrapers of the financial district reach towards the clouds, the true wonder of a New York City sunset can be seen in the windows of One World Trade center as it reflects a watercolor of light.
+It has simply the best and most iconic view of Lower Manhattan.
+Although the skyscrapers of the financial district reach towards the clouds, the true wonder of a New York City sunset can be seen in the windows of One World Trade Center as it reflects a watercolor of light.
 Arrive early if you’re trying to see Manhattan fireworks, and settle in with Brooklyn’s best pizza for the wait.

 3. Staten Island Ferry

 Not only is the Staten Island Ferry the best way to see the Statue of Liberty for free, it’s also one of the best places in New York to literally sail off into the sunset.
 Make a day trip out of it by visiting Staten Island, then watch the sun dip below the horizon against the backdrop of Manhattan, Brooklyn, and New Jersey’s lights.

 The ferry itself is also one of the most interesting features of New York.
 It carries over 19 million passengers each year on its five-mile run.
 Ferries depart every 15 minutes during rush hour, and the journey itself takes about 25 minutes.
 It has been featured on multiple TV shows, including Law & Order, Sex and the City, and I Love Lucy.

 4. Broad Channel, Queens